Guide to Creating MapRun Courses

 Alternatively, if you save the course as an IOF XML v2 file, you can use the conversion script on the MapRunners O-Utils page.
 Its about half-way down the page, look for "Convert Georeferenced IOF XML Course File to KML Course Files (in a Zip file)".
 Once you have the zipfile, unzip and use the KML for the desired course.

-Once you have the initial KML file, I strongly recommend opening it in Google Earth Pro and nudging the controls into accurate positions.
-As I describe in the section above on Using Google Earth Pro.
+Once you have the initial KML file, I strongly recommend opening it in either the Create KML page or Google Earth Pro and nudging the controls into accurate positions, as described previously.

 Using MapRun to Create a QuickStart Course